capstanlqc/project_task_fr-ZZ_omt/02_repetitions.md

 Press Enter to move to segment #6 and do the same steps as above.

-If you want more practice, go to segment #29 ("Subject:"), which is also repeated
+info: If you want more practice, go to segment #29 ("Subject:"), which is also repeated a few times.
+The first occurrence refers to an email subject line, whereas the other occurrences refer to the topic or field of books in a library classification system, so each of those requires a different translation, i.e. "Objet" vs "Sujet".

 ## Section 04: Tags